EAn022/Space_Invaders-Like_Game/README.md

 Hello,
-This is a tiny project of a galaga-like game
+This is a tiny project of a galaga-like game using the pygames library.